Updated: Dec 6, 2022

 Wrongful Termination as a Result of Discrimination

 If you were fired from a job because of your disability, you might have grounds for a wrongful termination lawsuit.
 Discrimination based on disabilities or disabled persons is prohibited under California's Fair Housing and Employment Act (FEHA).
-You would be able to file a wrongfully firing lawsuit if you were fired due to your disabilities.
+You could file a wrongfully firing lawsuit if you were fired due to your disabilities.

 In general, employment in California is on an at-will basis.
-This guarantees that you can be fired at any time without having to give your boss a reason.
-There are, however, circumstances in which the termination is deemed unjust, and you have the right to file a complaint.
+This guarantees that you can be fired at any time without giving your boss a reason.
+There are circumstances where termination is deemed unjust, and you have the right to file a complaint.
 As an example, if you are fired due to your disability.

 What is a Claim for Constructive Dismissal?